 - Projects to disseminate evidence, analysis and results of research.

-The submissions deadline for project proposals is 1st June each year.
+The submissions deadline for project proposals is 1st June each year, although for 2014 the deadline has been extended to 1 October.
 Typical awards are in the order of £3,000 and are unlikely to exceed £5,000.
 The Survival Research Committee also accepts applications for smaller grants, up to £1,000, at any time of year.
 Proposals should be no more than three pages, outlining the project’s tasks, cost breakdown, outputs, strategic promise and relevance to the aims of the Fund.
 The proposer should demonstrate familiarity with relevant methods in survival research and place the proposed work in the context of prior research.
 Investigators’ CVs and the names of two referees should be included.
 Proposals should be addressed to the Chairman of the SRC, at the Society’s address.

-Julie Rousseau, Chair of the Survival Research Committee, 2013
+Marian Barton, Chair of the Survival Research Committee